 The site-affinity profiles of miR-124, miR-155, lsy-6, and miR-7 resembled those of miR-1 and let-7 in some respects.
 As expected, they all included the six canonical sites.
 They also included noncanoncial sites with extensive yet imperfect pairing to the miRNA seeds, and again these imperfections tended to occur at different positions for different miRNAs, with different mismatched-nucleotide identities (Fig. 2B–D).
 However, in contrast to the miR-1 and let-7a non-canonical sites, more of the non-canonical sites of miR-155, miR-124, and lsy-6 had affinities intermingled with those of the top four canonical sites.
 Moreover, the profiles for these three miRNAs also included sites with extended (9–11-nt) perfect complementarity to the miRNA 3′ region, indicating that these three miRNAs have an alternative binding mode dominated by extensive pairing to the 3′ region rather than to the seed (Fig. 2B–D).
 These could not be classified as 3′-supplementary or 3′-compensatory sites, as they were associated with little more than chance complementarity to the miRNA seed.
 Therefore, we named them 3′-only sites.

 In some respects the 3′-only sites resembled a type of noncanonical sites known as centered sites, which are reported to function in mammalian cells (REF).
 Like 3′-only sites, centered sites have extensive perfect pairing to the miRNA, but for centered sites this pairing begins at miRNA positions 3 or 4 and extends 11–12-nt through the center of the miRNA (REF).
 Our unbiased search for sites did not identify centered sites for any of the six miRNAs.
 To perform a more directed search, and to investigate the region of each miRNA to which extensive non-canonical pairing is most favored, we reanalyzed the results for each miRNA, determining the affinity of sequences with 11-nt segments of perfect complementarity to the miRNA sequence, scanning from miRNA position 3 to the 3′ end of the miRNA (Fig. 3A).
-For reference, we also re-plotted the relative Kd values for sequences with canonical 8mer, 6mer, and 6mer-m8 sites.
+For reference, we also re-plotted the relative KD values for sequences with canonical 8mer, 6mer, and 6mer-m8 sites.
 For miR-155, miR-124, and lys-6, sequences with 11-nt sites that paired to the miRNA 3′ region bound with greater affinity than did those with a canonical 6mer site, whereas for let-7a and miR-1, none of the 11-nt sites conferred stronger binding than did the 6mer, and for miR-7, none conferred stronger binding than did the 6mer-m8.
 Moreover, for all six miRNAs, the 11-nt sites that started at positions 3 or 4 and extended through the center of the miRNA conferred binding no more than 2.1-fold stronger than that of the 6mer-m8 site, which also starts at position 3 but extends only 6 nt.
 These results called into question the function of centered sites, although we cannot rule out the possibility that these sites function for some miRNAs and not others.
 Indeed, the newly identified 3′-only sites functioned for only miR-155, miR-124, and lys-6, and even among these, the optimal region of pairing differed, with miR-155 preferring pairing to positions 13–23, rather than 9–19 (Fig. 3A).